Dragon Yoga Pose: The Benefits and 9 How To

 Dragon Flying High Yoga Pose

-Young woman performing dragon flying high Yoga pose. front knee is bent and above knee back leg is bent and knee on the gorund
+Young woman performing flying high Yoga pose. front knee is bent and above knee back leg is bent and knee on the ground

 Dragon Flying High Pose

 The next option is to rest the arms or hands on the front thigh and lift the chest, increasing the weight over the hips.
-This is called Dragon Flying High Yoga Pose.
+This is called Dragon Flying High Yoga Pose or simply Dragon Flying Pose.

 Dragon Flying Low Yoga Pose

-Young woman performing baby dragon flying low Yoga pose. front knee is bent and above knee back leg is bent and knee on the gorund
+Young woman performing baby flying low pose. front knee is bent and above knee back leg is bent and knee on the ground

 Dragon Flying Low Pose

-A deep hip opener option, Dragon Flying Low Yoga Pose, is to place both hands inside the front foot and walk hands forward, lowering the hips.
-Come down on the elbows or rest them on a bolster or block for a deeper stretch.
+A deep hip opener option, Dragon Flying Low Yoga Pose and is typically how a lizard pose is shown.
+Place both hands inside the front foot and walk hands forward, lowering the hips.
+Come down on the elbows or rest them on a bolster or block for a low dragon stretch.

 Twisted Dragon Yoga Pose

-Young woman performing twisted dragon Yoga pose. front knee is bent and above knee back leg is bent and knee on the gorund
+Young woman performing twisted dragon pose. front knee is bent and above knee back leg is bent and knee on the ground

 Twisted Dragon Pose